Medication Search - Onbrez Breezhaler

 Print

-How does the Onbrez Breezhaler medication work?
+How does Onbrez Breezhaler work?
 What will it do for me?

 Indacaterol belongs to the class of medications called long-acting beta agonist bronchodilators.
 It is used to treat chronic obstructive pulmonary disease (COPD), including chronic bronchitis and emphysema.
 It works by relaxing the muscles in the walls of the small air passages in the lungs.
 This helps open up the airways, making breathing easier, preventing symptoms such as wheezing and shortness of breath.
 Indacaterol can start to work within 5 minutes of inhalation, and its effects can last up to 24 hours.